christocracy/cordova-plugin-background-geolocation/README.md

 NOTE: Using custom icons is currently not possible with Adobe® PhoneGap™ Build, as there is no way how to copy icons into *res/drawable*.
 The workaround for payed plans is to create private res only plugin using [secondary-icon](https://github.com/kentmw/secondary-icon).

+### Intel XDK

+Plugin will not work in XDK emulator ('Unimplemented API Emulation: BackgroundGeoLocation.start' in emulator).
+But will work on real device.

 ## Debugging sounds
 |    | *ios* | *android* | *WP8* |